TriKro/rsb-content/forward.md

 I used them with the same flawed logic that says, “Air Jordans makes great basketball players.”

-After 6 years of living lean, I’m starting to recognize that to build something great, to build something that will last, to be a great carpenter, we don’t need a great pair of sneakers, we need a great toolbox.
+After six years of living lean, I’m starting to recognize that to build something great, to build something that will last, to be a great carpenter, we don’t need a great pair of sneakers, we need a great toolbox.
 And we need to know how to use it.